-The GATHERER of all relevant evidence.

-The ORGANIZER of all relevant evidence.

-Here are some tools for how to best organize all the relevant evidence.
+- Your second role, after gathering all relevant evidence, is to organize all relevant evidence for the parties and the decision-maker. - Here are some tools for how to best organize all the relevant evidence.

 Remember: The organizer of all relevant evidence.
 2 of 2